ieeh-tu-dresden/power-system-data-model/README.md

 The data model is structured as the following schema:

-- grid topology:
+### Grid Topology
-  - base topology containing all elements of the exported grid
+This is the base topology containing all elements of the exported grid:
+- Branches (symmetrical overhead lines, cables, fuses from type "branch")
+- Nodes
+- Transformers (symmetrical 2- or 3-winding)
+- External grids
+- Loads (consumer, producer, grid assets, fuses from type)
   ![topology relationship diagram](./docs/topology.png)

-- topology case;
+### Topology Case
-  - information about disabled elements to represent a specific operational case based on the base topology
+This holds information about disabled elements to represent a specific operational case based on the base topology.
   ![topology case relationship diagram](./docs/topology_case.png)

-- steadystate case
+### Steadystate Case
-  - information about power draw/infeed for a specific operational case
+This holds information for a specific operational case such as:
+- power draw/infeed of load
+- tap posistion of transformer
+- operating point of external grid
   ![steadystate case relationship diagram](./docs/steady_state_case.png)

 ## <div id="remarks" /> General Remarks